-Even when travel agency services were no-fee, there were other types of
+Even when travel agency services were no-fee, they imposed other types

-costs.
-You had to spend time talking with your agent, and you had to do
+of costs.
+You had to spend time communicating with your agent, and you

-today is what has always mattered: choosing an agent who has the expertise
+What matters today is what has always mattered: choosing an agent who has

-you need, finds out what you want, and works hard to get it.
+the expertise to find out what you want and works hard to get it for you.